 Homecooks around the Dodecanese prepare handmade pasta and bread.
 In Karpathos you will find hand rolled makarounes, usually served with caramelised onions and hard myzithra cheese, zimbilia (sweet pies with spices and raisins), in Astypalaia kitrinokouloura, bright yellow biscuits flavoured with indigenous saffron and in Rhodes moschopouggia, filled with almonds and breadrusks, seasoned with clove, cinnamon and rosewater.

-A culinary trip to the North Aegean is like a journey to different worlds.
+A culinary trip to the North Aegean is like a journey to different worlds of Greek cuisine.
 Each island – Ikaria, Samos, Chios, Lesvos, and Limnos, the large islands of the group, has a unique personality to be explored.

 Samos is famous for its sweet Muscat wines exported massively around the world.